jonsrose/remix-auth-prisma-resend-starter/README.md

    yarn dev
    ```

-6. Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.
+7. Open [http://localhost:5173](http://localhost:5173) in your browser to see the result.

 ## Project Structure

-- `/app`: Contains the Next.js 13+ app router pages and components
+- `/app`: Contains the Remix app pages and components
 - `/prisma`: Prisma schema and migrations
-- `/components`: Reusable React components
-- `/lib`: Utility functions and shared code
-- `/styles`: Global styles and Tailwind CSS configuration
-- `/types`: TypeScript type definitions (including NextAuth type extensions)

 ## Authentication

-This project uses NextAuth.js for authentication with Google, GitHub, and Email providers.
-You can configure providers and customize the authentication flow in `/app/api/auth/[...nextauth]/route.ts`.
+This project uses Remix Auth for authentication with Google, GitHub, and Email providers.
 ## Database

 Prisma is used as the ORM.
 The database schema is defined in `/prisma/schema.prisma`.
 Run `npx prisma studio` to open the Prisma Studio and manage your data.

 ## Email Functionality

 Resend is integrated for sending emails.
-Configure your Resend API key in the `.env.local` file and use the provided utility functions to send emails from your application.
+Configure your Resend API key in the `.env` file and use the provided utility functions to send emails from your application.
 Note: For email verification to work with external email addresses, you may need to set up a custom domain with Resend.

-## TypeScript Types

-Custom TypeScript type definitions for NextAuth are located in `/types/next-auth.d.ts`.
-These extend the default NextAuth types to include additional properties like user ID.

-## Deployment

-This project can be deployed on platforms like Vercel or Netlify.
-Make sure to set up your environment variables in your deployment platform.

 ## Contributing